tombenke/cayley-cookbook/website/content/docs/cayley-overview/_index.en.md

 The database can be either in-memory or persistent, and we mostly use the _store_ terminology instead of the _database_ term.
 Actually {{< cayley >}} offers several backing databases to store the quads persistently.
 The default persistent database is the [Bolt key-value database](https://github.com/boltdb/bolt), but we can change this via configuration.
 We can choose from several types of key-value, NoSQL and SQL databases.
 Read the [documentation pages on configuration settings](https://cayley.gitbook.io/cayley/configuration) for more details.

-The in-memory store can be immediately used by both the stand-alone application and by the built-in library.
+The in-memory store can be immediately used by both the stand-alone server application and by the embedded database.
 The in-memory store is the default one.
 The persistent store is different.
 It needs to be initialized before we can use it.

 When we use the stand-alone {{< cayley >}} binary, we can initialize a new database by either using the `--init` switch or explicitly initialize the database with the `cayley init` command, before we start using this with the other commands.